How does darunavir work?

 Building a relationship with a doctor can take time.
 You may feel very comfortable talking to your doctor, but some people find this harder, especially when it comes to sex, mental health or symptoms that they find embarrassing.
 It's also easy to forget the things you wanted to talk about.

 Preparing for an appointment can be very helpful.
 Take some time to think about what you are going to say.
 You may find it helpful to talk to someone first or make some notes and take them to your appointment.
-Our online tool The conversation points can help you prepare for your next visit - visit www.aidsmap.com/talking-points
+Our online tool The conversation points can help you prepare for your next appointment - visit www.aidsmap.com/talking-points

 For more detailed information on this medicine, visit asdo darunavir antiretroviral drugs in AZ.